solidity-labs-io/code-review-checklist/Code-Review-Checklist.md

 # Code Review Checklist

 Before we dive into the checklist, it's crucial to understand its role and how to use it effectively.
-This checklist is a tool that facilitates an in-depth and systematic review of smart contract code.
+This checklist is a set of steps that facilitates an in-depth and systematic review of smart contract code changes.
 It's designed to ensure a thorough understanding of the code, its connections with other systems, and its potential issues.
-By following this checklist during a review meeting, the team can minimize oversights, and hopefully identify any and all potential bugs before external security researchers are brought in for an audit.

-The checklist consists of a series of steps and considerations that provide a comprehensive review of the code's functionality, efficiency, and security.
-Each item should be diligently reviewed and discussed with the team, with internal consensus being reached before moving on to the next item.
-The purpose is not merely to complete the checklist, but to gain a holistic understanding of the code and its potential implications.
-Following this approach will ensure that the review process is not just a formality, but a valuable step in the development process.

 ## Checklist